 Organizations that have implemented ISO 14000 have reported a number of benefits, including:

 - Improved internal management

 - Optimized resource allocation and organization

-- More satisfied stakeholders
+- More satisfied stakeholders and employees

 - Advantages over competition in various markets